crystal-lang/crystal/README.md

 Installing
 ----------

-Currently it only works on Mac OSX 64 bit (but this will change soon, we promise!)
+Currently it only works on Mac OSX and Linux 64 bit (but this will change soon, we promise!)

 1. Clone the repository
 1. Execute `bin/crystal --setup`